horengoding/ConvertJPGtoPDF/README.md

 # JPG to PDF Converter

-A simple web app that bundles multiple photos into a single PDF — arrange the page order, set each photo's orientation, preview the result, then download.
+A simple web app that bundles multiple photos into a single PDF.
+Arrange the page order, set each photo's orientation, preview the result, then download.

 Live demo: https://calicocalpico.pythonanywhere.com

 ## Features

 - **Drag & drop or click to upload** multiple JPG/JPEG images at once.
-- **Reorder by drag-and-drop** — the filmstrip shows numbered frames; drag a frame to change its position in the final PDF.
+- **Reorder by drag-and-drop** the filmstrip shows numbered frames; drag a frame to change its position in the final PDF.
-- **Automatic orientation detection** — each photo's page orientation (portrait/landscape) is detected from its actual width/height on upload, with a manual toggle button to override per photo.
+- **Automatic orientation detection** each photo's page orientation (portrait/landscape) is detected from its actual width/height on upload, with a manual toggle button to override per photo.
 - **Delete individual photos** before converting.
-- **Preview before download** — the generated PDF is shown inline (desktop) with a "Open in new tab" fallback for mobile browsers that don't render PDFs inside an iframe.
+- **Preview before download** the generated PDF is shown inline (desktop) with a "Open in new tab" fallback for mobile browsers that don't render PDFs inside an iframe.
 - Responsive light-table / film-strip themed UI.

 ## Tech Stack